JessicaThePrincess/JessicaThePrincess/README.md

 ### Hello

 ## Stuff about Me
-- Stuff
+- Big dumb idiot who enjoys self-teaching myself programming
-- About
+- Enjoyer of fennec foxes & red pandas
-- Me
+- Feel free to add me on keybase & we can chat!

 ### Socials